loolirer/Rigid-Body-Tracking/README.md

 Some objetives are considered in the development process:

 - Since this is aimed for real time applications such as optical tracking systems, the process must be the most time efficient as possible.
-- Achieving this in polynomial time is key.
+- Achieving this in polynomial complexity is key.
 These problems can become exponencially bigger with ease.
 - Having valid partitions in a reasonable time limit *most* of the time is chosen over having valid partitions *all* the time.

 This project will stick to some features, initially:

 - The algorithm will be done in Python3.
 - Some external packages will be used to aid the computation process, such as:
-  - NumPy.
+  - NumPy
-  - SciPy.
+  - SciPy
-  - NetworkX.
+  - NetworkX

 ## The Algorithm